prasanvb/expressjs-indepth/README.md

 ## PRISMA

-- Install Prisma CLI globally (`npm install -g prisma`) to run commands from you CLI
+- Install Prisma CLI globally (`npm install -g prisma`) to run commands from you CLI or use `npx` to run prisma commands
   - `prisma help`
 - `prisma db push` - push prisma document model into database and run it every time you update the model
 - `prisma generate` - generate prisma client that you can use inside the server routes/API
+- `npx prisma studio` - visual editor for the data in your database

 ## EXAMPLES